Ashish-Bansal/audio-only-youtube/README.md

 1. After cloning the repo, run `yarn run dev`.
-2. Open Chrome, go to the Extensions tab, click **Load unpacked**, and select the `build/dev` directory.
+2. Open Chrome, go to the Extensions tab, click **Load unpacked**, and select the `build/chrome-mv3-dev` directory.
 3. Play YouTube video and see the extension in action.

-Whenever you edit the code, the project rebuilds automatically.
-After each build finishes, you need to reload the extension in the browser to see your changes.

 **Thanks to Stefan Ivic for all the icons used in the extension.**

 ## Extension Internals

 We obtain audio-only URLs by using signature decryption logic adapted from the `@distube/ytdl-core` library; however, because this library requires numerous Node-specific modules not available in standard browser environments, we have embedded and adapted the relevant code in `js/ytdl`.
-This approach lets us decrypt YouTube’s signature parameters, fetch audio-only streams, and replace the default video stream to save bandwidth.
-As YouTube’s signature generation logic can change, we must keep `sig.js` in sync with updates from `@distube/ytdl-core` to maintain functionality.
+This approach lets us decrypt YouTube's signature parameters, fetch audio-only streams, and replace the default video stream to save bandwidth.
+As YouTube's signature generation logic can change, we must keep `sig.js` in sync with updates from `@distube/ytdl-core` to maintain functionality.

+This extension is built using the [Plasmo Framework](https://docs.plasmo.com/framework), a powerful toolkit for building browser extensions.

 Good luck!